Maintaining the stem cell niche in multicellular models of epithelia: The model

 We model the force interaction between cells as springs between cell centres, with an optimal, zero-force, spring length of $l_0$.
 We also define ${\bf{\hat{s}}_{ij}}=\lVert {\bf{r}}_j-{\bf{r}}_i \rVert $ the unit vector from cell $j$ to $i$, and $s_{ij}=|{\bf{r}}_j-{\bf{r}}_i|-l_0$, the deformation of the spring between cells $i$ and $j$.
 The spring length $l_0=1$~CD for mature cells.
 Consequently, the deformation $s_{ij}$ is analogous to the separation, or overlap, between two cell membranes.

 The zero-force configuration for two cells is at $s_{ij}=0$~CD.
 When cells are separated they experience forces that pull them together, and when the membranes overlap they experience repulsive forces.
+If cells separate by a distance of $s_{ij}>1.0$~CD, the adhesion molecules are assumed to have ruptured and no force is experienced by the cell pair.
 The force functions are given in Equation~\eqref{eq:forces} where the shape parameter $\gamma$ changes the magnitude and distance of the peak force \cite{atwell15,li13,pathmanathan09}:

 The shape of the force functions are shown in Figure~\ref{fig:force}.
 To avoid overcrowding and un-physical cell densities, we use a logarithmic repulsion ($s_{ij} < 0$) function as opposed to a linear spring function as used in \citet{li13}.